rajeshvkothari/oom/Internal/Int_Honolulu.md

   Send requests to tosca pods using postman.

-- Use the following request to store the model in Dgraph:
+- Use the following request to store the models in Dgraph:

   ```sh
   POST http://{IP_OF_ONAP_OOM_DEMO_ADDR}:30294/compiler/model/db/save